 There were times I felt for Arthur, especially at the very start when he seemed content being a clown.
 If he didn’t lose his support system, and wasn’t treated so bad, he never would have became Joker.
 At no point did they dehumanise him, there’s something in Arthur a lot of people can relate to, on a less extreme scale, and that makes people uncomfortable when the bad guys are people.

 Everyone took something different away from this movie.
 For me, Joker was a cautionary tale about why we cannot continue to fail people who are mentally ill, disabled, or just frankly need support.
 Everyone who’s been through the system knows that Arthur losing his therapy and access to medication due to funding cuts, is very real and common.
-If the services were appropriate, effective, and available for people before the reached crisis points, I guarantee you we would have less suicide, and addiction in society.
+If the services were appropriate, effective, and available for people before the reached crisis points, things would be better.

 Joaquin Phoenix gave an outstanding performance, so much so, that it felt like he wasn’t acting at all.
 Although his Joker is a lot different from Heath Ledger’s, it definitely lives up to the standard that was set.